William Shrewsbury Primary School

 Communication and Language:

-Parents can have a huge impact on their child’s speaking and listening development.
-Your child is given many spoken instructions throughout the school day and needs to be able to shift their attention from what they are doing to listening to what the teacher is saying.
-An activity to promote this is to go on a ‘listening walk’ where your child listens for all the sounds around them.
-You could also jot down all the sounds your child notices and talk about these back at home to retell the journey based on the sounds they heard.
-‘Simon Says’ is another game that could really help.
+Talking and listening to your child are the most valuable things you can do for their future development.
+Parents have a huge impact on their child’s speaking and listening development.
+Your child is given many spoken instructions throughout the school day and needs to be able to shift their attention from what they are doing to listening to what others are saying.
+An activity to promote this is to go on a ‘listening walk’ where your child listens for the sounds around them.
+You could jot down the sounds your child notices and talk about these back at home to retell the journey based on the sounds they heard.
+Copying sounds is a fun way of recreating the journey you went on.
+‘Simon Says’ is another game that could really help with listening skills.
 Give your child an instruction to do, like ‘Simon says put your finger on your nose’ and see if they can follow your instruction.
 The game becomes more difficult as they are only supposed to follow your instructions if you start the sentence with ‘Simon says…’ Can your child listen carefully and only follow the instructions when directed?
-Encouraging your child to learn and use new words is essential for developing vocabulary.
-Outdoor ‘treasure hunts’ work well to encourage this.
-Collecting objects found on an Autumn walk help introduce new types of vocabulary.
-Ask your child to describe what these objects look like/feel like/smell like.

 Reading and Writing:

-Sharing songs and books is a good way to develop sound awareness and identify what sound a word begins with.
-Say the sounds that words begin with as you come across them day-to-day.
-Encourage your child to develop an interest in books and other forms of text, for example comics, labels and posters.
-Read with your child as often as you can and discuss what you have read; for example, ask what they liked about it.
-It is very important that your child is able to recognise their name.
-Write your child’s name on pieces of paper and hide them around the house.
-Encourage your child to find them all.
-You can then introduce other names such as Mummy/Daddy/name of sibling.
 A good foundation to being able to write is to develop your child’s fine motor skills.
 This will help your child to hold a pencil firmly as they write.
 Threading is also a great way to develop fine motor skills, whether it is with beads or buttons, or making necklaces out of dried pasta.
 Playing with handheld construction toys, small toys and cutting and sticking activities are other ideas to help develop your child's fine motor skills.
 If your child is ready and interested in writing, begin by focusing on your child’s name, as this will also help with reading and name recognition.
 Encourage them to write their name into greetings cards, or on to artwork they have created.

 Mathematics:

 One to one counting can be done incidentally throughout the day, for example counting steps as your child climbs the stairs.
 You can count anything - how many cars pass you on your walk, how many houses have a red door, how many pieces of fruit are in the bowl.
-You can also do this when giving things out, for example: “an ice cream for you, an ice cream for Jack and one for me – 1, 2, 3 ice creams!”
+You can also do this when giving things out, for example: “an ice cream for you, an ice cream for teddy and one for me – 1, 2, 3 ice creams!”
 Encourage reliable one to one counting by showing your child how to point to each item as they count, or to move the items as they count so they do not count each item more than once.
 This will help your child understand what numbers mean.
 Ask them to find the same amount of different items.
 For example, find 3 spoons, 3 hats or 3 socks.
 You can also sing counting songs, e.g. 5 Little Speckled Frogs, 5 Little Monkeys, etc.

 Number Recognition: